aelmosalamy/elmosalamy-blog/content/posts/Novacore A Never-ending chain/index.md

 X-Real-Ip: 127.0.0.1
 ```

-Notice that since `traefik` is now sitting in front of Flask, it appends a couple of `X-*` headers to tell Flask what the original IP of the request was.
+Notice that since `traefik` is sitting in front of Flask, it appends a couple of `X-*` headers to tell Flask what the original IP of the request was; this prevents the reverse proxy from masking original user.

 A request sent to Flask internally, say using `curl` for example and not through `traefik`, does not include these `X-*` headers:
 ```http